Bait car: Overview

 The bait car, often filled with valuable items to draw attention to it, is typically parked in a high-auto-theft area.
 In usual cases, the vehicle is simply left unlocked with the keys in the ignition.
 If the car is set up to catch car thieves, when the car is stolen officers are immediately alerted, and can monitor the vehicle and send commands to control it such as disabling the engine, locking the doors or honking the horn.
 Live audio or video streaming devices may be installed allowing law enforcement personnel to determine how many suspects are in the car, what they are planning and if they are armed.
 If the bait car is set up to catch thieves who steal items from cars, it may be monitored by video from a central location.
 The bait property, such as a tool kit or gym bag, will also be set up so it can be tracked and monitored.

 Bait cars can be used as part of a honey trap, a form of sting operation, in which criminals not known to the police are lured into exposing themselves.
 Unlike a sting operation that targets a known or suspected criminal, a honey trap establishes a general lure to attract unknown criminals.
 Bait cars are not considered entrapment because they merely afford criminals the opportunity to steal the car; entrapment constitutes law enforcement persuading or encouraging a person to commit a crime that they would not have committed otherwise.

 By country

 Australia

 Police in Perth started using bait cars in 2015.

 Canada

 The largest bait car fleet in North America, which employs the Minneapolis model, is operated by the Integrated Municipal Provincial Auto Crime Team (IMPACT), based in Surrey, British Columbia.
 Surrey was designated the "car theft capital of North America" by the Royal Canadian Mounted Police in 2002.
 Their bait car program was launched by the Vancouver Police in 2002 and has contributed to a 55% drop in auto theft since then.

 New Zealand

 As of 2014, police in Auckland were "considering" using bait cars.

 United Kingdom

 In 2002, a bait car program was launched in Essex, inspired by the Minneapolis model.

 United States

 In 2010, the Anti-Vehicle Crime Association of Minnesota presented an award to the Minneapolis Police for its Bait Vehicle Program, which had been running for twelve years at the time.

+Police in Columbus, Ohio, used a bait car outfitted with surveillance technology to catch three 15- and 17-year-old car thieves.